Current Retail: $186.71-$249.00

-This excellent breathability means it may be a little less wind resistant than a pure wind shirt/jacket, but it does the job well enough for me.
+This excellent breathability or air permeability means it may be a little less wind resistant than a pure wind shirt/jacket, but it does the job well enough for me.

 I tend to wear it down to around 40°F with just a t-shirt underneath and it is a good balance of shielding the wind while not making me sweat too profusely.

 Below that I add a light fleece.
 Unless it's blowing sideways precip, I leave the collar open a good amount to assist in venting my high metabolism.